-Does the thought of decluttering photos, email, and other electronic documents make you want to run screaming from the room?
+Does the thought of decluttering photos, email, and other electronic documents make you want to throw your hands up and run screaming from the room?
 You are not alone.
 In fact, I would suggest you are in the majority of people who feel completely overwhelmed with the thought of digital decluttering and can’t fathom where to begin.
 With that in mind, I will be sharing a series of blogs that address three areas of digital decluttering- photos, email, and electronic documents.
 First up: photos.

 THE GOOD, THE BAD, & THE UGLY

 I am not going to lie; the task of decluttering bins and bins of photos was one of the largest organizational tasks I ever undertook (for myself and for a client who also chose to take on this task).
 Curious about the process?
 Read on!
 I will share with you the good, the bad, and the ugly (yes, there were moments of REAL UGLY!).
+I should also add that what I’m going to share is my own experience and that of a client I worked with.
 It may feel very extreme to some of you and I can assure you, there were moments of real hesitation and insecurity as I was making decisions about how far to take my photo decluttering.
-If my journey doesn’t resonate with you, that’s perfectly understandable.
+If my journey doesn’t feel right for you, that’s perfectly understandable.
 I get it!
 I’ve been there!
 I hope that at a minimum, there will be parts of the process that you find helpful and can implement in your own digital decluttering journey.

 My goals in photo decluttering were twofold.
-The first goal was to sort through all of our photos (many loose and in bins and many in old photo albums) and scan the photos I decided to keep.
+The first was to get our photos out of bins and albums, sort them, and scan them.
+I simply did not have the space in our condo to store umpteenth bins of pictures and albums.
 I also wanted the photos accessible so I could enjoy them – and at the same time, give digital copies of our childhood photos to my siblings.

 STARTING THE PROCESS

 My photo decluttering process began when my husband and I made the decision to downsize to a condominium.
 Our previous home had an 800 square foot crawl space and two-car garage that was largely used for storage- and oh my, could we store!!
-Although we had rows of neatly labelled and organized bins, inside those bins were thousands of loose photos, photos in old sticky albums, and photos in frames (not to mention PAPER -every credit card bill we ever received! - but that is for another post!)
+Imagine row after row of neatly labelled and organized bins lined up but inside those bins were thousands of loose photos, photos in old sticky albums, photos in frames (not to mention PAPER -imagine every credit card bill we ever received - but that is for another post!)
 I was not only in possession of the photos my husband and I amassed over the years, but also had all of my old family albums after my parents passed away.
 What struck me most when I embarked on this process was that I NEVER LOOKED AT THEM!
 They literally were in bins, tucked away in a corner of the crawl space and on garage shelving, never seeing the light of day.

 So, you get the idea.
 A lot of paring down took place at this point.
 I also took every photo out of its album.
 This part was the REAL UGLY.
 We had many of those albums from the 1970’s that were “peel and stick.”
 I lost a number of photos that tore as I attempted to pull them out.
 In some instances, I had to cut around the photo in the photo album to preserve the photo.
 When I undertook this process with my client, I did some research and found several good YouTube videos on removing photos from a sticky album.
 Lessons learned- dental floss and a very thin spatula work well to lift off photos.
 Did I mention already how much time this takes?
 It’s not for the faint of heart!!